 The placement of furniture on the street, especially pedestrianised streets, fronting restaurants and public houses can enhance the ambience and atmosphere of the streetscape of a modern European City like Cork.
 It can enable businesses to improve services to their customers, and generate additional revenues.
 However, responsibilities to road users must not be forgotten.
 Control is necessary to ensure that unnecessary restriction is not caused, that access for emergency services such as the Fire Brigade and Ambulance is not impeded and that hazards are not posed to pedestrians from any type of obstruction, spillage or overturning.
 To enable necessary controls to be implemented, Cork City Council has now put in place a licensing system for the placement of tables and chairs on city streets.

-Please see related files for the form required.
+Please see related link for the online application form.

 Where it is proposed to locate a Hoarding/Scaffolding on a public road a Work Method Statement / Traffic